juldanumbu/juldanumbu/README.md

 - 👋 Hi, I’m @juldanumbu
-- 👀 I’m interested in Data Processing
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working as Software Enginner
 - 📫 How to reach me : juldanriada@gmail.com

 <!---